 - If the white or yellow chocolates becomes hard in the bowls, just pop them in the microwave at 50% power for a few seconds, stir and repeat until smooth and creamy again.

-Here are some more fun and pretty ways to decorate sugar cookies.
+More fun and pretty ways to decorate sugar cookies

 Chocoley has some of the most amazing products, like melting chocolates, ready to use gourmet centers, coloring and flavoring oils and so much more!
 Check out their products, tips and recipes, then go ahead and make a delicious Chocoley chocolate creation for you and your family today.